 The Statement of Cash Flows included at Table 6 is a financial statement that provides an overview of the cash inflows and outflows of Council, typically over a financial year.

-Council maintains a closing cash balance that represents sufficient cash reserves to fund day to day operations and respond effectively to unforeseen events that may occur during the year.
+Council maintains a closing cash balance that represents sufficient cash reserves to fund Council's day to day operations given peaks and troughs in Council's revenue streams.
+It also enables Council to effectively respond to unforeseen events that may occur during the year.